nconsigny/pm/.github/ACDbot/README.md

     *   **Comments on Issue:** Posts a summary comment on the GitHub issue with links to the Discourse topic, Google Calendar event, Zoom details, and YouTube streams (if created).
     *   **Commits Mapping:** Commits the updated `meeting_topic_mapping.json` back to the repository.
 4.  **Post-Meeting Workflows:**
+    *   **Recording Processing (`zoom-transcript-poll.yml`, `poll_zoom_recordings.py`):**
+        *   Periodically polls the Zoom API for completed recordings.
+        *   Downloads the recording files (transcripts, chat logs) from Zoom.
+        *   Processes transcripts to improve technical term recognition and format.
+        *   Formats chat logs into a threaded conversation view.
+        *   Commits the processed files to the GitHub repository.
+        *   Posts links to the files in the corresponding Discourse topic.
+        *   Updates the mapping file with GitHub URLs to the files.
+        *   Updates the RSS feed with information about the recordings.
     *   **YouTube Upload (`youtube-uploader.yml`, `upload_zoom_recording.py`):**
         *   Periodically checks the mapping file for meetings that have finished.
         *   For meetings where `skip_youtube_upload` is `false`, it downloads the MP4 recording from Zoom.